densi97/Android_PhishingApp/README.md

 ## Disclosure

 Google and Facebook are aware of the vulnerability, but do not feel that it needs to be patched immediately.
-I think that even experienced users can be tricked in this way so this just definetly be fixed asap.
+I think that even experienced users can be tricked in this way so this must definetly be fixed asap.